MarisaHanna/back-on-track/README.md

 #       Description

 This application simulates a fitness tracker program that allows the user to define personal workout and fitness goals.
-Users can select the type, duration, number of repetions, and the amount of sets their workout will consist of.
+Users can select the type, duration, number of repetitions, and the amount of sets their workout will consist of.
 The user's progress is recorded, and is then displayed in a chart setting as a visual guide for the user so they can see and track their milestones throughout their workouts.

 #       Images